spinner

 Allowed Values: [Integer, -1=Unlimited]

 Recommendation: Setting this value to match your use case requirements will help mitigate unnecessary resource consumption.
+Comment/Remove if using the default value.

 Note: Your server may have payload size and memory restrictions and should be adjusted for your expected max upload constraints.
-If you server is not properly configured to accept the payload size of the uploaded documents, then you may notice that the client (browser) returns a successful upload response but the server did not accept your files.
+If your server is not properly configured to accept the payload size of the uploaded documents, you may notice that the client (browser) returns a successful upload response but the server did not accept your files.

 Reference: In PHP the server payload restrictions would be found in the php.ini configuration: